 As an example, did your character want to be a druid?
 Or was it a responsibility they accepted in exchange for something else?
 Perhaps your character was a soldier who was injured on the battlefield, and they were given a new lease on life if they would agree to serve nature's needs.
 They agreed, and in exchange for their hand or leg being regenerated, they started on their path to fighting the enemies of the green, instead of their home nation.
 Alternatively, was your character noble born, but they found their calling among the trees and brooks rather than at court?
 Do they use their position within the gentry, combined with the power of their magic, to bring about change in their nation?
 Was your druid the child of a farmer, or a butcher, or a miner?
 Did they continue going in their original direction, or did they veer onto another course when they were accepted by the green?

-This will help you create a more unique character, and someone who stands out as a person, rather than the party member that's always getting called the druid because no one can be bothered to remember their name.
+Fleshing out who your character is as a person, what organizations they belong to, who their friends and family are, etc. will help you create a more unique individual, and someone who stands out as a person, rather than the party member that's always getting called the druid because no one can be bothered to remember their name.